 Category Archives: Jazz

-featuring Jodi Proznick, one of Canada’s finest jazz artists.
+featuring Jodi Proznik, one of Canada’s finest jazz artists.

-Jodi Proznick has earned a reputation as one of Canada’s finest jazz artists.
+Jodi Proznick – three time Juno-nominated bassist, composer, producer and educator Jodi Proznick has earned a reputation as one of Canada’s finest jazz artists.
 She has won numerous National Jazz Awards, including Bassist of the Year in ’08 and ’09.
 Her group, the Jodi Proznick Quartet, was awarded the Acoustic Group of the Year and Album of the Year in ‘08 and the Galaxie Rising Star at the Vancouver International Jazz Festival in ‘04.
+Most recently, Jodi was awarded the Jazz Artist of the Year at the Western Canadian Music Awards and the Platinum Jubilee Art and Music Award from the Lieutenant Governer of British Columbia.

 Petr Kroutil & Ondra Kabrna